 WordPress core software updates are critical, but you also need to think about using well-built WordPress themes and plugins.
 If you are searching for a functional and secure WordPress theme, you can consider using themes from Good Looking Themes.

 Good looking themes offer maximum flexibility and are easy to customize without having to write a single line of code.
-These themes are risk free and have standard secure process pertaining to WordPress theme development.
+These themes are risk-free and have a standard security process pertaining to WordPress theme development.

 4. Use 2FA